Turkey sends aid to India to fight COVID-19 | ExBulletin

 ANKARA

-A Turkish military plane carrying medical supplies to fight COVID-19 left for the Indian capital New Delhi on Tuesday, the Turkish Defense Ministry announced on Twitter.
+A Turkish military plane carrying medical supplies to fight COVID-19 left on May 25 for the Indian capital New Delhi, the Turkish Defense Ministry announced on Twitter.

 The plane was carrying medical supplies, including 630 oxygen tubes, five oxygen generators, 50 ventilators and 50,000 boxes of tablets prepared by the Turkish Red Crescent and the Turkish Ministry of Health.

-The aid crates carried the words of the thirteenth century poet Mevlana Rumi – “There is hope after despair and many suns after darkness” – plus the message: “With Turkey’s love for the Indian people ”.
+The aid crates carried the words of the thirteenth century poet Mevlana Rumi “There is hope after despair and many suns after darkness”, as well as the message: “With love from Turkey to the people Indian”.

 Ibrahim Altan, head of the Turkish Red Crescent, told reporters that they had sent the aid on the orders of President Recep Tayyip Erdogan and with the help of the Turkish Foreign Ministry as well as the ministries of health, the industry and technology and defense.

-India has recorded more than 3,511 deaths in the past 24 hours, with the total number of coronavirus deaths reaching 307,231, according to data compiled by Johns Hopkins University in the United States.
+India has recorded more than 3,511 deaths in the past 24 hours, with the total number of coronavirus deaths reaching 307,231, according to data compiled by the Johns Hopkins University of America.

 Daily cases fell to 196,427, bringing the country’s total to 26.94 million, the data showed.